DavidJKTofan/davidjktofan.me/content/post/cloudflare-security/index.md

 -   #### [Cloudflare Access](https://www.cloudflare.com/teams/access/)

-As an honorable mention: [Cloudflare Pages](https://pages.cloudflare.com/) is definitely worth checking out, if you are interested in building your own website.
+As honorable mentions: [Cloudflare Pages](https://pages.cloudflare.com/) and [Cloudflare Registrar](https://www.cloudflare.com/products/registrar/) are definitely worth checking out, if you are interested in building your own website.
+Easy to use, and immediate security, reliability, and performance for your website.

 * * *